IDCI-Consulting/IDCIKeycloakSecurityBundle/README.md

 IDCI Keycloak Security Bundle
 =============================

-This Symfony bundle is an alternative solution to FOSUserBundle, that work with keycloak.
+This Symfony bundle is an alternative solution to FOSUserBundle, working with keycloak.

 ## Installation